sumbach/lkitching.github.io/_clojure_jvm/09_deps.md

 {% include code/deps/basic/deps.edn %}
 ```

 This declares a dependency on the main `clojure` JAR.
-This JAR is published to Maven central so should be resolved as a Maven dependency.
+This JAR is published to Maven Central so should be resolved as a Maven dependency.
 This JAR and all of its transitive dependencies should be available on the classpath at runtime.
 The `src` directory should also be placed
 on the classpath since that is where our application namespaces are defined.
 Define the main namespace within this directory: